kvatrom/ai-workshop-vibe-coding-pdf-search/README.md

 Common tasks
 - Lint (Checkstyle reports): after a build, check reports in build/reports/checkstyle
 - Update docs: keep SpecDoc, CodeStyleDoc, DiaryLog up to date with each change

+Using OpenAI embeddings (optional)
+- Set your API key as an environment variable before running: export OPENAI_API_KEY="sk-..."
+- Optional overrides:
+  export OPENAI_EMBED_MODEL="text-embedding-3-small"   # default
+  export OPENAI_BASE_URL="https://api.openai.com"      # default; set to your gateway if needed
+- Then run the app as usual (it will automatically use OpenAI embeddings):
+  ./gradlew run
+- Note: Do not commit your API key.
+Store it in your shell profile or a secure secret manager.

 Extending this stub
 - Replace DummyEmbeddingService with a real embedding provider